 Most brachial plexus injuries occur during birth with a condition called “shoulder dystocia,” in which the baby’s shoulder becomes “stuck” against its mother’s pubic bone, according to the UBPN.
 Excessive force applied to the baby’s neck and head result in stretching and/or tearing of the Brachial Plexus nerves.
 It is estimated that 2 to 5 children per 1,000 births suffer brachial plexus injuries.

-If you think your child’s birth injuries were caused by medical error or negligence, our experienced Chicago birth injury lawyers can help you.
+If you think your child’s birth injuries were caused by medical error or negligence, our experienced Chicago lawyers can help you.
 It’s important to act promptly so we can obtain and review the relevant medical records.
 Once we review your case, we can give you an experience-driven assessment of your legal case.

 Contact the Chicago attorneys of Salvi, Schostok & Pritchard P.C., as soon as possible for a free, no-obligation evaluation of your case.
 We assist families throughout Chicago and Illinois, including residents of Cook and Lake counties.
 Call us today toll free or use our online contact form.